-What: Homeslice was originally a pop-up selling pizza by the slice (which it still does), but now the six-strong group has sites all over London – City, Covent Garden, Fitzrovia, Old Street and White City, and is best known for its 20-inch pizzas.
-All Homeslice pizzas cost £20 and that’s plenty enough to share with a friend or two.
-The restaurant's toppings are quite creative too, with options such as kimchi, porcini cream and basil, or chorizo, corn and coriander.
+What: Homeslice was originally a pop-up restaurant selling pizza by the slice (which it still does), but now the group is best known for its 20-inch pizzas.
+Costs start from £24 and that’s plenty enough to share with a friend or two.
+The restaurant's toppings are quite creative too, with options such as wagyu beef, truffle creme fraiche and salsa verde and basil, or chorizo, corn and coriander.

 Cheap pizza in London